Michael Tippett: Reputation and legacy

 After Tippett's death the more popular pieces from his first period continued to be played, but there was little public enthusiasm for the later works.
 After the relatively muted 2005 centenary celebrations, performances and recordings tailed off.
 In October 2012 Hewett wrote in the Daily Telegraph of a "calamitous fall" in Tippett's reputation since his death.
 Geraint Lewis acknowledges that "no consensus yet exists in respect of the works composed from the 1960s onwards", while forecasting that Tippett will in due course be recognised as one of the most original and powerful musical voices of twentieth-century Britain".

 Many of Tippett's articles and broadcast talks were issued in collections between 1959 and 1995.
 In 1991 he published an episodic autobiography, Those Twentieth Century Blues, notable for its frank discussions of personal issues and relationships.
 Collectively, Tippett's writings define his aesthetic standpoint, which Clarke summarises thus: "Tippett holds that art's role in post-Enlightenment culture is to offer a corrective to society's spiritually injurious domination by mass technology.
 Art, he suggests, can articulate areas of human experience, unapproachable through scientific rationality, by presenting 'images' of the inner world of the psyche."

 Although Tippett did not found a compositional school, composers who have acknowledged his influence include David Matthews and William Mathias.
 More generally, his musical and educational influence continues through the Michael Tippett Foundation.
 He is also commemorated in the Michael Tippett Centre, a concert venue within the Newton Park campus of Bath Spa University.
 In Lambeth, home of Morley College, is Heron Academy (previously named The Michael Tippett School), an educational facility for young people aged 11–19 with complex learning disabilities.
 Within the school's campus is the Tippett Music Centre, which offers music education for children of all ages and levels of ability.

+Asteroid (4081) Tippett is named in honor of Michael Tippett.